johnnyy5929/sep11-freedom-project/blog/entry04.md

 ![](../tool/Screenshot_8-3-2025_191636_kaboomjs.com.jpeg)
 ![](../tool/Screenshot_8-3-2025_191659_kaboomjs.com.jpeg)

+This shows that I have been trying to learn how to move and make other keys do different things.

 ### Future and MVP

+So far we learned how to move a character, how to make different keys do different things, and make different maps, what we need to do for the future is add texture, make it so the person can cook, and make NPC where they can ask different things.
+This is what we need to do for the future.

 ## Engineering Design Process
 The Engineering Design process is the part of the project you are on.
 I am currently on the fifth Engineering Design process which is created, so the problem we are fixing is that people are too scared to cook.
-So maybe they would want to cook online, what we are doing is making a game where people can cook, make their own way of cooking, serving customers, and having fun with friends.
+So we are making a game where you can cook online, so you can learn it online first, and you can have brust cooking with friends.
 So far we have made a prototype where my teammate has made the levels and I have made it so you can talk to people.
-This is our prototype so far, we need to make improvements and add more things to do in the game. therefore the step we are on is the create step which is making a prototype of the game which we made a part of the game so far.
+Also, made it so you can move the characters and make different keys do different stuff.
+This is our prototype so far, we need to make improvements and add more things to do in the game.
+Therefore the step we are on is the create step which is making a prototype of the game which we are doing more a more each day.
+We will almost be done with the project.

 ## Skills